The White House shared a doctored video to justify banning a CNN reporter

 — Peter Alexander (@PeterAlexander) November 8, 2018

-After these rightful assertions that the White House can’t merely say that their version of an event seen by millions is the definitive account, Sarah Huckabee Sanders doubled down.
-She released a video that makes it look as though Jim Acosta kind of karate chops the White House intern as he struggles to keep the microphone.
+In response to the rightful observation that the White House can’t merely say that their version of an event seen by millions is the definitive account, Sarah Huckabee Sanders doubled down.
+She released a video that makes it look as though Jim Acosta kind of karate-chops the White House intern as he struggles to keep the microphone.

 We stand by our decision to revoke this individual’s hard pass.
 We will not tolerate the inappropriate behavior clearly documented in this video. pic.twitter.com/T8X1Ng912y

-Note: UPDATE: Here is some smart, technical analysis of the video, which appears to have been “transcoded.”